followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/Widget/1 Configuration/hoverStateEnabled.md

 ===========================================================================

 <!--shortDescription-->
-A Boolean value specifying whether or not the widget changes its state when being hovered by an end user.
+Specifies whether the widget changes its state when a user pauses on it.
 <!--/shortDescription-->

 <!--fullDescription-->